Reinforcement Learning and

 How it should work

-- if you wanted to run a competition, you would want to restrict access to the world
+- if you wanted to run a competition, you would want to restrict access

 - the main model would be going to the repository, getting the programs